orderbynull/lottip/README.md

 Here're few use cases i use on my everyday basis so it may be helpful to someone.

 ###### Use locally
-Just run Lottip on your local machine and point your app to Lottip.
+Just run *lottip* on your local machine and point your app to it.
-You can also run few Lottip instances each on it's own port.
+You can also run few *lottip* instances each on it's own port.
-This is an easy way to keep multiple app separated and view belonging queries independently.
+This is an easy way to keep multiple app separated and view queries independently.

 ###### Use remotely
-Let's say you're writing your PHP code locally but run it on dev server and do not want to expose Lottip to outside world.
+Let's say you're writing your PHP code locally but run it on dev server and do not want to expose *lottip* to outside world.
 In this case here's what you may do:
-1. Upload Lottip binary to remote dev server and run it like this: `./lottip -mysql=127.0.0.1:3306 -gui=127.0.0.1:8888`
+1. Upload *lottip* binary to remote dev server and run it like this: `./lottip -mysql=127.0.0.1:3306 -gui=127.0.0.1:8888`
 2. Create ssh tunnel from your local machine to remote dev server like this: `ssh -nNT -L 8888:127.0.0.1:8888 user@your-devserver.com`.
    This command will map your local `:8888` to remote `:8888`
 3. Tell your remote app to use MySQL on port `:4041`